runtimeverification/evm-semantics/proofs/erc20/README.md

 [DEFAULT]
 ```

-`<k>` cell specifies that the execution eventually reaches RETURN instruction meaning that the program will successfully finish the execution.
+`<k>` cell specifies that the execution eventually reaches RETURN instruction meaning that the program will successfully terminate.
 The RETURN instruction says that a 32-byte return value will be stored in the memory at the location RET_ADDR.

 ```
 k: #execute => (RETURN RET_ADDR:Int 32 ~> _)